ahmed-alani-hb/Variant_bulk_creation/README.md

 and fills in the Item Code, description, and UOM on the row.
 This keeps order entry fast while guaranteeing that every requested configuration exists in the item master.

+These fields ship as fixtures so they install automatically on new sites.
+For existing deployments, run `bench --site your-site migrate` (or reload fixtures) after updating the app to ensure the fields appear on the Sales Order Item table.